diszgaurav/projecture/README.rst

 Usages
 ======

-projecture installation creates a create\_project executable in your path.
+projecture installation creates a projecture\_create executable in your path.
 Create a new project from command line as:

 .. code:: bash

-    create_project pyproject --author_name "your name" --author_email "your email" --about "project generated from projecture"
+    projecture_create pyproject --author_name "your name" --author_email "your email" --about "project generated from projecture"

 or from python: